dibrale/squire/README.md

 At present, output is printed into the CLI.

+## Operation

+Squire will ingest default or provided parameters.
+Assuming this is successful, it will use LangChain to run the provided model using llama.cpp for encoding and inference.
+The model will choose a tool with which to search for an answer.
+The available tools have been selected because they do not require an API key and are free to use.
+Currently available tools:

+- DuckDuckGo Search
+- Arxiv
+- Wikipedia
+- Requests
+- PythonREPL

+It may take the model several cycles of queries and attempted queries before it obtains satisfactory date to use in a final answer.
+Once it does obtain adequate data, Squire will issue a final answer in the CLI.

 ## Afterword

 I hope you find this tool both useful and simple to use.
 Please let me know if you encounter any issues or have any suggestions.